Lavenderjiang/lavenderjiang.github.io/_pages/about.md

 If you want to discuss research with me, feel free to [schedule](https://bit.ly/3lGo3UM) a 30-minute meeting.
 We can meet on Zoom or in person (Center for Data Science at 60 5th Ave, Tisch Hospital at 550 1st Ave, or Washington Square Park).

+I enjoy cooking, gaming and yoga.
+I am married to my best friend [Xujin Liu](https://site.xujin.xyz/).
+Some of my new hobbies include rollerblading, pole dancing and bass guitar.
+I try (and sometimes fail) to live a vegan, low-waste and minimalist lifestyle.

 <!--
 Selected Courseworks
 ------